micmejia/bible-dump/NKJV/Galatians/Gal 3.md

 For as many as are of the works of the law are under the curse; for it is written, "Cursed _is_ everyone who does not continue in all things which are written in the book of the law, to do them."

 ###### 11
-But that no one is [^d]justified by the law in the sight of God _is_ evident, for "the just shall live by faith."
+But that no one is justified by the law in the sight of God _is_ evident, for "the just shall live by faith."

 ###### 12
 Yet the law is not of faith, but "the man who does them shall live by them."